octohouse/houzes-property-feed/README.txt

 * All of the above, plus:
 * Import and export unlimited properties
 * Multiple simulateous active imports and exports
+* Choose how frequently imports and exports run
 * Priority support
 * Logs stored for seven days
+* Choose additional actions when a property is removed
 * Import logs emailed to a specified email address
 * Import media in a separate background queue
+* Limit the number of properties imported
+* Limit the number of images imported per property

 [Update to PRO here](https://houzezpropertyfeed.com/#pricing)